Brush Yourself Off And Try Again: An Invention Story

 Davidson says the pair swallowed their pride and settled the lawsuit, even though it meant throwing away 65,000 unsold toothbrushes.

-Davidson says it hurt, and completed his transition from idealistic inventor to hardened businessman.
+Davidson says it hurt and completed his transition from idealistic inventor to hardened businessman.

 "I'll put it to you this way," he says.
 "Anytime, if you've got an innovative product that's going to impinge upon a larger company's market share, get ready, because they're going to come after you.
 And that's what happened with us."

-Sunstar Americas, Inc., the maker of GUM brand oral products and the company that initiated the legal proceedings, declined to comment on the lawsuit.
+Sunstar Americas Inc., the maker of GUM brand oral products and the company that initiated the legal proceedings, declined to comment on the lawsuit.

 Davidson says he and Smith have now regrouped.
 They redesigned the brush — again — to avoid the patent problem.